CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise3.md

 ### Task 1: Create Approval Flow

-In this task, you will update the
+In this task, you will enhance the Leave Management Workflow by incorporating approval logic and advanced management features to handle leave requests more efficiently.

+1. Navigate to **flows (1)** from the side menu and select **Leave Management Workflow**.

+1. Once in the **Leave Management Workflow** overview pane, navigate to **Designer** pane to edit the flow.

 1. On the **Designer** canvas, click the **plus (+) icon (1)** to add a new action.
 In the **Add an action** dialog, type **Condition (2)** in the search bar and select **Condition (3)** under the **Control** section.